A fast algorithm for maximal propensity score matching: One-to-one matching

-This shows that if one considers matching on a scalar index then the problem of optimal (but not complete) matching minimizing or maximizing (\ref{phicost}) is essentially the problem of choosing the optimal subsets of the observations.
-After the subsets of treated and control objects are chosen, it is sufficient just to order the observations.
+That shows that if one considers matching on a scalar index then the problem of optimal (but not complete) matching minimizing or maximizing (\ref{phicost}) is essentially the problem of choosing the optimal subsets of the observations.
+After the subsets of treated and control subjects are chosen, it is sufficient just to order the observations.

-{\bf Improving nearest neighbor matching.} Let us apply the above remark to a non-complete one-to-one matching on a scalar index, e.g., greedy nearest neighbor matching (GNNM), under the caliper $c(x,y)$ satisfying (\ref{calex}) and (\ref{caley}).
-Let $\tilde X_1,...,\tilde X_{\tilde M}$ and $\tilde Y_1,...,\tilde Y_{\tilde M}$ be the ordered propensity scores of the matched treated and control observations:
+{\bf Improving nearest neighbor matching.} Let us apply Theorem~\ref{thnn} to a non-complete one-to-one matching on a scalar index, e.g., GNNM, under the caliper $c(x,y)$ satisfying (\ref{calex}) and (\ref{caley}).
+Let $\tilde X_1,...,\tilde X_{\tilde M}$ and $\tilde Y_1,...,\tilde Y_{\tilde M}$ be the ordered scores of the matched treated and control observations:

-Then rematching these (matched) observations with Algorithm~A will produce, under the caliper $c(x,y)$, the maximal possible number of pairs, which is $\tilde M$.
+Then, by Theorem~\ref{th1}, rematching these (matched) observations with Algorithm~A will produce, under the caliper $c(x,y)$, the maximal possible number of pairs, which is $\tilde M$.
 Since Algorithm~A goes sequentially through the ordered observations, it will match the observations corresponding to $\tilde X_j$ and $\tilde Y_j$ for each $j$.
 This proves that matching the observations corresponding to $\tilde X_j$ and $\tilde Y_j$ for each $j$ obeys the caliper $c(x,y)$.

-Such rematching can improve the average and maximal distances between the propensity scores in pairs of matched observations (see Sec.
-3).
+Such rematching is optimal with respect to average and maximal within-pair distances by Theorem~\ref{thnn}, and can improve the average and maximal within-pair distances as is shown by simulations in Subsection~3.1.

 In other words, to improve some matching, we can rearrange the pairs of matched observations via ordering the matched observations as in (\ref{suborder}) and then matching the observations corresponding to $\tilde X_j$ and $\tilde Y_j$ for each $j$.
 Such rematching does not break the caliper restriction because of the optimality of Algorithm~A.